General

 Which honors should be included in the exemplification?

-For reasons of both logistics and artistic coherence, only honors granted by the Royal House of Georgia shall be depicted in the exemplification.
-Similarly, references to any titles held by the petitioner must be limited to those conferred by the Royal House of Georgia.
+For reasons of both logistics and artistic coherence, only honors (including titles, membership in orders of chivalry and medals) granted by the Royal House of Georgia shall be depicted in the exemplification.
+Similarly, references to any titles, honors, or medals held by the petitioner must be limited to those conferred by the Royal House of Georgia.

 How much does the exemplification cost?

-Please refer to our pricelist for more details.
+Please refer to our pricelist for the current exemplification fee.

 Letters Patent